SalesTim/tech-hub/src/app/api/reference/Apis/TeamsApi.md

 Get the primary channel of a team

     Get the primary channel of a team.
-TIER 3️⃣ | ROLES &gt; AUTHENTICATED_USER.
+TIER 3️⃣ | ROLES - AUTHENTICATED_USER.

 ### Parameters